whamtet/Excel-REPL/readme.md

 ```

 As much as we all love VBA there are better languages available such as ...
 Clojure.
 Excel REPL makes it easy to start a ClojureCLR Repl from within Excel.
-Simply install it as an Excel Add-In to provide two additional Excel Functions
+Simply install it as an Excel Add-In to provide a few additional Excel Functions

 ##Load